graysonarts/writing/august2015/draft.md

 Dominic smiles, placing his hand on top of Max's hand.
 "I know, and I love you too."

+# Vienne

+Vienne drives the car out of the tunnel.
+Signals reacquire, and she punches up the navigation system on the heads up display.
+Sign posts are superimposed over the road.
+"Medford Commune, thirty miles" is the largest sign post.

+She nudges Simon awake.
+His eyes half open, and he sits up, rubbing his eyes.
+"I need to pee."

+"How badly?
+We'll be at the commune in about twenty-five minutes."

+"I should be able to hold it.
+We are near Medford?"

+Vienne nods her head, eyes remaining on the road.
+The road is solitary, the only car on the road.
+Back in the sunlight, the car will go significantly faster, and they can drive until the sunsets and the battery runs down again.
+They drive on in silence

 …

+They pull to a stop in front of the commune dormitory as the sun finally dips below the horizon, the shadows long and deep across the flat parking lot.
+"Remember, they have all taken a vow of silence and are sensitive to noises, so speak quietly, and try to avoid too much noise."
+Simon nods his head listening to her words carefully.

+They exit the car, and walk up to the dormitory, pulling open the door.
+A young woman, with long, straight black hair and the distinctive eye shape of Asian heritage, sits at the front desk, reading a torn and tattered paperback.
+What is left of the cover reveals a shirtless man with bulging biceps on the cover, his long hair flowing in the imaginary wind.

+In hushed tones, "Sanctuary for the night?"
+Vienne pulls a couple of paper bills from her pocket, and hands them to the woman.
+Old currency, she spent considerable time stockpiling the money of the badlands, just in case.

+The young woman puts her book down, receives the bills, and reaches back, fishing for a key off the key board.
+She pulls room 312 and hands it to Vienne.
+The woman does a half bow as Vienne takes the key, extending her arm to point to the stairwell.
+She holds up three fingers, and then picks her book back up.

+Vienne grabs Max's hand, and leads him to the stairwell.
+He is loaded down with their bags, his steps heavy, echoing through the quiet hallway.

+# Max

 The lights of the Medford Commune light up the sky in front of them.
 Max shifts the engines to being vertical thrusters again, and slowly lowers the throttle, descending smoothly into a grassy field next to the only large building in the area.